mark-curran/data-science-project-template/docs/docs/index.md

 ### Template Design

 Information on the template design can be found in the [Design section](design/design.md).
-This section describes the design decisions behind the template, and describes the structure of the code.
+This section describes the design decisions behind the template, and the structure of the code in more detail.

 ### Additional Features